 Year 6 had the most amazing time at Marle Hall in North Wales.
 They enjoyed canoeing, rock climbing, gorge scrambling, hiking and explored a slate mine.

-PE is on a Tuesday and Friday: PE Kit should be left in school and can be taken home to be washed at the end of each Half Term.
+PE is on a Tuesday and Thursday: PE kit should be left in school and can be taken home to be washed at the end of each half term.